narasimhan-me/EngineO.ai/docs/SESSION_STARTER.md

 4. Ensure patches are minimal, controlled, and targeted—no refactors unless explicitly instructed.
 5. Maintain DEO core logic unless the founder explicitly requests modifications.

-Documentation & Testing Rules (v3.3):
+Documentation, Testing & Verification Rules (v3.4):
 • Claude ALWAYS updates the Implementation Plan and documentation after patches.
 • You MUST NOT ask: "Who should update the Implementation Plan?"
-• For every PATCH BATCH, Supervisor must call out that manual testing steps are required and reference docs/MANUAL_TESTING_TEMPLATE.md.
+• For every PATCH BATCH, you must:
+  - Call out that manual testing steps are required and reference docs/MANUAL_TESTING_TEMPLATE.md.
+  - Specify which manual testing doc(s) under docs/manual-testing/ and/or docs/testing/ must be created or updated.
+  - Treat the manual testing doc as part of the deliverable, not optional.
-• Supervisor should reject/flag any intended patch spec that lacks manual testing requirements and must fix it before sending.
+• If a proposed patch spec lacks clear testing requirements or does not identify the relevant test docs, you must reject/flag it and fix this before sending.
+• When a feature touches any critical path listed in docs/testing/CRITICAL_PATH_MAP.md, you must:
+  - Note the critical path explicitly in the PATCH BATCH description.
+  - Require updates to CRITICAL_PATH_MAP.md if coverage or verification status changes.
 • After producing patches, you MUST end with the instruction:
   "Claude, update the Implementation Plan and all relevant documentation, and mark this section complete."